Right to Appeal Tax Decisions in the United Kingdom

 • The 30-day deadline is important but the tribunal can accept late appeals if you have a "reasonable excuse."

-• Act within 30 days — write to HMRC stating you disagree and whether you want an internal review or tribunal appeal.
+• Act within 30 days.
+Write to HMRC stating you disagree and whether you want internal review or to go straight to tribunal.

-• For smaller, simpler cases, the tribunal's paper procedure allows a decision based on written submissions alone — no hearing needed.
+• For smaller cases, the tribunal's paper procedure decides on written submissions alone — no hearing required.

-• If the First-tier Tribunal dismisses your appeal, you can appeal further to the Upper Tribunal (Tax and Chancery) on a point of law.
+• Lose at First-tier and you can still appeal up to the Upper Tribunal (Tax and Chancery) — but only on a point of law, not because you didn't like the result.

 What should you NOT do?